mangpo/chlorophyll/README.md

 ```
 (define procs 4)
 ```
-Only compiling with `-o` when you are certian that your progam is corect.
+Only compiling with `-o` when you are certain that your program is correct.

 ### Other Compiler Options